Michael-F-Bryan/laptime/README.rst

     -o OUT, --output-file OUT
                             The basename of your output file (default:
                             "track_times")
+    -v, --verbose         Print recorded results to stderr as they are received

 Often, running the laptime client is as simple as ::